mottajunior/green-logs/README.md

      log.emit(msg)

-    //Decorators (need instance of GreenLogs to use url host)
+    //Decorators (log method name, and return informations in shell or gray log)

     @LogApplication
     function someFunction(){
       do something...
     }

+    //(need instance of GreenLogs to use setted gray log host.)
     @LogGrayLog
     function someFunction(){
       do something...